david-carteau/nostradamus/README.md

 <br/>

 Or directly [download](https://www.orionchess.com/download/Nostradamus-v0.1.zip) the engine packaged with:
-- a pretrained language model (see below for more details on used data)
+- a pre-trained language model (see below for more details on the data used)
-- Python librairies for Windows 11 + Python 3.11
+- Python libraries for Windows 11 + Python 3.11

 <br/>